“Almost like a real web site”

 Two things are required to make DTS 70mm stock: A special DTS camera and a DTS "special venue" timecode generator.
 The special camera prints timecode on the outside of sprocket holes on 35mm film.
 DTS supplies the special camera and we install it at the recording facility free of charge.
 The recording facility then prints a master track of the DTS timecode on 35mm film negative which is sent to the lab who marries it to the 70mm picture negative.
 Then, the labs make their DTS 70mm production run.

 Laboratories currently set up to print DTS 70mm film are DeLuxe, CFI and Technicolor (all in Los Angeles, California, USA) and Technicolor in London, England.
+Two "special venue" timecode generators are available.
+One is at DTS (in Los Angeles) and the other is with Max Bell in England.

 The Industry and DTS 70mm